isomerpages/govtech-stp/pages/arriving-overview.md

 permalink: /arriving/overview
 ---

-Please find the lanes you may be eligible for via the tables below.
+Please find the lanes you may be eligible for via the tables below, arranged by country/region and traveller type.

 ## All Countries/Regions
 For all countries/regions, the following Safe Travel Lanes apply for general entry into Singapore.